oerc0122/MDANSE/Doc/pages/files.rst

 HDF5 ensures platform independence, efficient data storage, and self-contained information within trajectory files.

-Furthermore, users can used MDANSE to convert trajectories from other formats to the MDT format required perform analysis calculations.
+Trajectories have to be converted to the MDT format before MDANSE can perform analysis calculations.
+Multiple converters are available in MDANSE to convert outputs of different MD engines to the MDT format.

+The results of MDANSE analysis runs are saved in MDA files.
+Contents of the MDA files can be viewed and plotted in the MDANSE GUI.

 .. _text_output: